pragmint/open-practices/capabilities/team-experimentation.md

 ### Do a Spike, or Timeboxed Experiment

 Also referred to as building a proof-of-concept (POC), this practice involves setting aside a short period of time for your team to get hands-on experience building a solution as a way to reduce uncertainty.
 Spikes tend to last a couple of hours or days (at the most).
 They're a great way to try out a new practice, process, or tool.
 Given a spike's short duration, it's helpful to have an experienced member of the team lead these efforts to avoid teams from getting stuck for prolonged periods of time.

-### Host a Retrospective

-Hosting a retrospective is a vital practice for continuous improvement within a team or organization.
-These sessions can be routine or focused on a specific event, such as a postmortem.
-The key to a successful retrospective is to walk away with clear action items while maintaining a blameless environment.
-Recognize that experimentation carries constraints and pain points; these things are unavoidable when trying new approaches.
-The goal is not to eliminate them entirely but to reduce their frequency or impact.
-Retrospectives are excellent for fine-tuning processes, evaluating experiments, and addressing immediate issues.
-Though, they are less effective for sparking visionary changes.

 ### Talk Directly With Users